dh0169/humanize/DEBUG.md

 ## Getting Started

-Open the HTML file in a web browser.
-You should see a page titled "Chat API Debug Page" with several sections.
 Ensure that your Chat API server is running on http://localhost:5000.
 If your server is running on a different address, update the API_URL constant in the JavaScript code in "templates/debug.html"

+Go to http://localhost:5000/debug and you should see the page below:

 ![image](/imgs/debug.png)